 Spark was a gifted child.
 She wrote poetry from an early age, with an understanding of verse form beyond her years.
 At the age of nine, she rewrote “The Pied Piper of Hamelin”, Robert Browning’s much-loved poem: “I gave it a happy ending.
 The Mayor and the Corporation give the Piper his money.
 ‘Five thousand guilders.
 I have won,’ he cried!
 Everyone rejoices.
 I didn’t hesitate to improve on Browning”.

-In 1930, five poems by the young Muriel Camberg, aged twelve, appeared in a collection entitled The Door of Youth: A Selection of Poems from Edinburgh School Magazines(this will open in a new window), with a foreword by John Buchan.
+In 1930, five poems by the young Muriel Camberg, aged twelve, appeared in a collection entitled The Door of Youth: A Selection of Poems from Edinburgh School Magazines, with a foreword by John Buchan.
 Spark’s contribution included a verse published as a dedicatory poem for the collection, entitled “To Everybody”.

 In 1932, aged fourteen, she won first prize in a poetry competition for Edinburgh schools run by the Heather Club – “a men’s club”, as she recalled in her memoir – to mark the centenary of the death of Sir Walter Scott.
 Spark’s entry was entitled “Out of a Book”.
 She was crowned “Queen of Poetry”, but said of this early success, “I felt like the Dairy Queen of Dumfries”.
 Her headmaster, who agreed with Muriel that the coronet with which she was crowned looked cheap, like tinsel, nevertheless declared: “That lassie can write”.